 What accounts for these different approaches of God to people in their encounters?
 Moses gets a burning bush, Jacob gets a wrestling match - well, God alone knows, but I think it may have something to do with the subject matter that God is working with.
 Let me explain: when Moses had his encounter at the burning bush, he was already a broken man and he was humbled.
 The Bible says he was the meekest man in all the earth; whereas Jacob had a lot of breaking still to come.
 I think that's the answer, perhaps - but isn't it wonderful that, no matter where we are on the journey, God can still encounter you.
 Whether you are a humble Moses, or a proud, supplanting, conniving Jacob, is anything too hard for the Lord, or is anyone too hard for the Lord?
 Not even Jacob.
 For some of us, the breaking comes before the encounter, like Moses; but for others, the breaking is the encounter.
 You need to hear that: for some of us, the breaking is the encounter, and we don't realise it until after the event.

 That's what happened here in verse 30, it was with hindsight that Jacob realised: 'Here!
 I've been wrestling, and I've got broken, but it was God!'.
 Verse 30: 'Jacob called the name of the place Peniel: 'For I have seen the face of God, and my life is preserved''.
 He realised, after the event, that 'My divine encounter was in the wrestling'.
 What are you wrestling tonight?
 Now don't misunderstand me, please: discernment is necessary, because there are certain things that we ought to wrestle with in a warfare manner.
-Ephesians 6, 'We wrestle not the flesh and blood etc, but principalities and powers' - but we need to know, from the Holy Spirit, what we should be wrestling with that is coming from the enemy's source, and what we should be submitting to that is actually coming from the Lord and a divine encounter in which He wants to break down our flesh.
+Ephesians 6, 'We wrestle not with flesh and blood etc, but principalities and powers' - but we need to know, from the Holy Spirit, what we should be wrestling with that is coming from the enemy's source, and what we should be submitting to that is actually coming from the Lord and a divine encounter in which He wants to break down our flesh.
 Now that's huge, and I can't give you an A-B-C of a litmus test to know which is which, you've got to go to God and ask Him: 'Lord, is this something I've to fight, or is this something I've to surrender to?'.
 If you want to read a little bit more about that, Watchman Nee has a little book called 'Release of the Spirit', which talks about how, so often, we resist and fight the breaking process that God allows to come into our lives.
 When it is God that we are wrestling against, or our flesh is wrestling against in the midst of a storm, the answer is: die out.
 Just die, let Him have His way.

 So Jacob's divine encounter came when he got alone, it also came in a way that he didn't recognise - his encounter was in the wrestling, and maybe yours is as well.
 His answer was: he surrendered.
 Look at this, verse 26 he says: 'I will not let You go unless You bless me!'.
 In verse 28 the Man he was wrestling with says: 'Your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed'.
 Now, here's the question: is Jacob's wrestling with God to be commended?
 You know it was God he was wrestling, don't you?
 It was a pre-incarnate form of Jesus, probably, the Word of God here, it's God.
 Is this to be commended?
 Many a sermon has been preached on this, about wrestling with God, and it looks like he's being commended 'because you've struggled with God and with men, and have prevailed'.
 Yes, his persistence and his desperation to get the blessing is correct, but here you need to see this in the context of the whole story of Jacob: God's blessings didn't have to be wrestled from God, but all along Jacob didn't realise that he was wrestling himself.
 In fact, if you want to look at the story, you know where he meets Laban - he meets himself when he meets Laban!
 A mirror image!
 God allowed him to encounter this man who was so like him, and he gets to a place where he no longer asserts his strength but finds brokenness before the face of God.